3 Win Nobel Medicine Award for Discovering Hepatitis C Virus

 The Nobel Committee often recognizes basic science that has laid the foundations for practical applications in common use today.

-Monday's mdecine award is the first of six prizes being announced through Oct.
+Monday's medicine award is the first of six prizes being announced through Oct.
 12. The other prizes are for outstanding work in the fields of physics, chemistry, literature, peace and economics.

 Jordans reported from Berlin.